Kotlin-FOSDEM/speaker-recording-guide/README.md

 This means:
 - at exactly 11:00 AM the pre-recorded video will start playing
-- at 12:22:30 the stream will switch over to the live feed with the speaker & moderator/host for the **Formal Q&A**
+- at 11:22:30 the stream will switch over to the live feed with the speaker & moderator/host for the **Formal Q&A**
-- at 12:30 the speaker & audience will get a chance to switch to a different channel to continue the discussion(**Informal Q&A**), before the next pre-recorded video will start playing
+- at 11:30 the speaker & audience will get a chance to switch to a different channel to continue the discussion (**Informal Q&A**), before the next pre-recorded video will start playing

 ## How to pre-record your talk